jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Chapter 1—Presents Under the Tree
 Chapter 2—Booklet: The Rules to the Game
 Chapter 3—Game Board: The Emergent Environment
-Chapter 4—Sandglass: The Ever Present Clock
+Chapter 4—Sand Clock: The Ever Present Clock
 Chapter 5—Clay: What Life Is, The Creator of Players Chapter 6—Scoreboard: What Evolution Is, The Editor of Players Chapter 7—What Does the Game of Life Mean